I Survived My Gaslighting Family, but I'm Still Getting Over It

 One thing you should know about me is I have always been righteous, almost to a fault.
 You might think my parents instilled this in me.
 It would make sense to learn a sense of fairness from my family.

-I didn’t learn it through their example: They modeled the exact opposite.
+I didn’t learn it through their example: My gaslighting family modeled the exact opposite.
 With substance abuse issues, untreated mental illness and serious anger management problems, my family reeks of dysfunction and emotional abuse.
 Their belief system, imparted by my father, is lacking in terms of right and wrong.

 What It’s Like to Have Gaslighting Parents